ohiislambd/teaching_did_spring26/README.md

 - post = 4
 - treatment:post = 8

 This happens because the regression is now estimating the exact group averages used in the original difference-in-differences table.
+Try out the regression using this data from the data-generateing process stated above.

 ---